Waisoon123/AWS-SOA-C02/Cheatsheets/Domain 1 - Monitoring, Logging and Remediation/CloudWatch-Logs.md

 -   The CloudWatch Logs Infrequent Access log class is a new log class that you can use to cost-effectively consolidate your logs.
 This log class offers a subset of CloudWatch Logs capabilities including managed ingestion, storage, cross-account log analytics, and encryption with a lower ingestion price per GB.
 The Infrequent Access log class is ideal for ad-hoc querying and after-the-fact forensic analysis on infrequently accessed logs.

+- Essentially, it is a container for collection of log streams.
+Uses the forward slash naming convention eg. /my-app/prod/us-east/

 ### What can we do with CloudWatch Logs?

 -   **Log Route 53 DNS queries** - We can use CloudWatch Logs to log information about the DNS queries that Route 53 receives.